 It depends on the type of digital content (see: Accessible digital content) and the tools you use to create the EM (see: Tools for creating accessible content).

 - Is my educational material suitable to my student with X disability?

 This is a reasonable question after having made sure that the EM complies with the accessibility standards.

 To get an answer, you need to know a little about ATs, types and limitations (see: Understand the uses of the assistive technologies) and about the specific needs and abilities of your student.
 The pages “Identify student user groups” and “Assess individual student needs” could be helpful to understand the potential issues.

 In any case, asking the student support service is always advisable.
 They can inform you whether your material is usable by the student as is or needs further adaptations.

 - How does my student with X disability actually work?
-How they perceive my EM?
+How do they perceive my educational material?

 See: “Understand the uses of the assistive technologies” page.
 There you can find information not only about ATs but also how AT-users work and perceive the EM.